peytonzeller-av/SprayProj/README.md

 A typical Spray Wall session looks like this: a few friends get together in someone's garage, they decide on a series of holds and foot-holds to use in order to make it from the bottom to the top, thus creating a "problem".
 The idea is to make it very difficult in order to train finger strength and train body awareness.
-Once every one finishes the chosen problem, they can agree on a given difficulty grade for the chosen route.
+Once every one finishes the chosen problem, they can agree on a difficulty grade for the chosen route.
 Finally, we crack a beer and reward ourselves for our training session.

 This is all fine and dandy, and I've had several Spray Wall sessions where we pick a problem, do the problem, and leave it at that.
 However, I realized that one thing I was missing was a way to keep track of the climbs we had come up with.
 There were alternative apps, but most of them required us to pay a hefty fee any time I added or removed holds from